On the embedded Nash problem: Relative minimal models

 Now, the first equality due to the projection formula, the second equality due to $kP$ being effective and $\pi$-exceptional.
 Similarly,

 tha last equality due to $F$ being the strict transform of $E$.
 Thus the above strict inclusion is

 and so $E$ is not contained in $\bB(G/X)=\bB(K_Y+\Delta/X)$.
-Hence $E$ does not contract on minimal models of $(Y,\Delta)$ over $X$.
+Hence $E$ does not get contracted on minimal models of $(Y,\Delta)$ over $X$.
 Also, it is clear that the proof runs in the converse direction as well. \end{proof}